Article updated on 27 July 2020.

 But changing how we do this isn’t going to be easy; there is no ‘best way’ or ‘winning fuel’, and it is going to require investment whichever route is taken.

 The UK Committee on Climate Change – who offer independent advice to the Government on building a low carbon economy and preparing for climate change – explain that the Government requires all homes to have an energy efficiency rating of band C by 2035, and no new homes connected to the gas grid from 2025.
 They expect to reduce the emissions from heating UK buildings by using heat pumps and low-carbon heat networks.

-Clean heating utilizes heat pumps or solar thermal panels combined with thermal energy storage to provide heat without releasing carbon dioxide, noxious gases or particulate matter.
-Heat pumps transfer and concentrate heat from one place to another, rather than converting electricity to heat.
+Clean heating utilizes heat pumps or solar thermal panels combined with thermal energy storage to provide heat without releasing carbon dioxide, noxious gases, or particulate matter.
+Heat pumps to transfer and concentrates heat from one place to another, rather than converting electricity to heat.

 Utilizing heat pumps is efficient as the electricity it consumes is used to transfer existing heat, rather than converting electricity to heat.
 For comparison:

 - An electric bar heater converts 1kW of electricity into 1kW of heat.

 - An air-source heat pump transfers 2.5-3kW of heat into a building using 1kW of electricity.

 - A ground source heat pump transfers 3.5-4kW of heat into a building using 1kW of electricity.

 Heat pumps can also be used for cooling in the summer, with air source pumps requiring more electricity as they are pumping heat against the natural direction of travel.
 Ground source pumps are more efficient as heat will move freely towards the cold ground given a chance.